-Luckily, we’ve found plenty of natural and safe solutions for mums-to-be feel better and recover quicker.
+Luckily, we’ve found plenty of natural and safe solutions for expecting mums.
+Here’s our guide to surviving colds during pregnancy.

 1. Eat your greens

-A good diet is your best defence against winter nasties, giving your body the minerals and antioxidants it needs to tackle a pregnant cold head-on.
-Make sure your diet is rich in green leafy vegetables, fruits, whole grains and lean meats.
+A good diet is the best defence against winter nasties, giving your body the minerals and antioxidants it needs to tackle a pregnant cold head-on.
+Make sure to take in lots of green leafy vegetables, fruits, whole grains and lean meats.
 A daily power-packed green smoothie is a great way to boost your vitamin intake.
-Or, if you’re worried you’re not getting the right mix of nutrients, try a pregnancy multivitamin (but ask your doctor first).

 2. Sip honey ‘tea’

-A soothing honey and lemon drink can clear your head and soothe your throat.
-The lemons will give you a little vitamin C kick and the honey is naturally anti-bacterial.
-Simply squeeze some fresh lemon juice into a cup, add a dash of honey and some hot water.
-You can even add a little fresh ginger for some extra warmth and to relieve any nausea.
-Swallow a teaspoon of honey at bedtime to coat your throat and stall your cough.
+A honey and lemon drink clears the head and soothes the throat.
+The lemons bring a kick of vitamin C and the honey is naturally anti-bacterial.
+Simply squeeze some fresh lemon juice into a cup, add a dash of honey and top with hot water.
+Add a little fresh ginger for extra warmth and to relieve any nausea.
+Top tip – swallow a teaspoon of honey at bedtime to coat your throat and stall that nasty cough.

 3. Breathe easy

 Blocked noses and aching sinuses can keep you up all night, but there is a way to get relief that doesn’t involve taking a pill.
-FESS Sinu-Cleanse saline sprays and sinus washes are deep cleansing, non-medicated solutions designed to help relieve nasal and sinus congestion due to colds and sinusitis.
-The mild ‘Hypertonic’ solution is saltier than regular saline, which draws liquid out of the sinuses, breaks down mucus and dries up your runny nose – so you can finally breathe easy and get some shut-eye!
+Saline sprays and sinus washes are deep cleansing, non-medicated solutions designed to help relieve nasal and sinus congestion due to colds and sinusitis.
+The mild ‘Hypertonic’ solution is saltier than regular saline, which draws liquid out of the sinuses, breaks down mucus and dries up that runny nose – so you can finally breathe easy and get some shut-eye!

 4. Stay hydrated

-Drinking water is important throughout your pregnancy, but it’s especially vital when you have a cold.
-Drink at least eight glasses of water per day, and keep a bottle of water beside you at all times to remind you to drink.
-Sucking on ice chips can also help relieve an inflamed throat and keep you hydrated.
+Drinking water is important throughout pregnancy, but it’s especially vital when hit with a cold.
+Drink at least eight glasses of water per day, and keep a bottle of water beside you at all times as a reminder to drink.
+Sucking on ice chips can also help relieve an inflamed throat while upping hydration.

 5. Get salty